minmarg/ropius0/README.md

-   For facilitating the use of the ROPIUS0 software, a docker image is made available at [https://hub.docker.com/r/minmar/ropius0](https://hub.docker.com/r/minmar/ropius0) External software is included in the ROPIUS0 docker image so that the user can run ROPIUS0 predictions without setting up CUDA drivers and installing external dependencies before.
+   For facilitating the use of the ROPIUS0 software, a docker image is made available at [https://hub.docker.com/r/minmar/ropius0](https://hub.docker.com/r/minmar/ropius0) NN models and external software is included in the ROPIUS0 docker image so that the user can run ROPIUS0 predictions without setting up CUDA drivers and installing external dependencies before.

    The ROPIUS0 image (2.58 GB, compressed) can be pulled from the Docker repository using the command: